- 28Shares

 Trim yarn (leaving an ~ 12 inch tail) and fold your scarf in half so the first and last stitches from each row are touching.

-Use your tapestry needle to weave in the ends of each section, using the matching yarn color (e.g. seam to Color A section with Color A).
+Use your tapestry needle to seam together the edges of each section, using the matching yarn color (e.g. seam Color A section with Color A).
+Weave in the ends to finish off.